glideapps/vitest-v8-json-coverage-summary/README.md

 - Create coverage reports in pull request comments
 - Generate coverage badges
 - Upload badges to the `gh-pages` branch for GitHub Pages

+**Built with pure YAML and shell commands** - no JavaScript complexity, no module system issues, no permission headaches!

 For detailed documentation, see [ACTION_README.md](ACTION_README.md).